 Wide Turn Accidents

-- The truck driver had a duty to exercise reasonable care;
+- Truck driver had a duty to exercise reasonable care

-- The truck driver breached this duty by making a carelessly wide turn;
+- Truck driver breached this duty by making a careless wide turn

-- The truck driver's carelessness was the direct cause of your injuries; and
+- Truck driver's carelessness was the direct cause of your injuries

-If you or a loved one has been struck by a careless trucker, the Fort Myers truck accident lawyers at Lusk, Drasites & Tolisano can help you seek appropriate compensation.
-Truck accident cases can be complicated, which is why having the right attorney on your side can make all the difference in your case.
-We also represent people in Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation with a motor vehicle collision attorney.
+If you or a loved one has been struck by a careless trucker, the truck accident lawyers at Lusk, Drasites, & Tolisano can help you seek appropriate compensation.
+Truck accident cases can be complicated, which is why having the right injury lawyer on your side can make all the difference in your case.

 We represent people near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with one of our Florida truck accident lawyers, call us toll free at (800) 283-7442.